louisaxel-ambroise/epcis/README.md

 The API is secured using HTTP Basic auth by default.
 The users are not stored in the database, but a hash of the authorization value is stored alongside the request.
 By default the events and masterdata returned in a query are restricted to the ones captured with the same authorization header.

-### EPCIS 1.2 endpoints:
+### EPCIS endpoints:

-FasT&T provides a full implementation of the EPCIS 1.2 specification.
+FasT&T provides a full implementation of the EPCIS 1.2 and 2.0 specification.
 The endpoints are:

-- Capture: `POST /v1_2/Capture`
+- Capture: `POST /Capture`
+- Query : `GET /events`
-- Queries : `POST /v1_2/Query.svc`
+- SOAP Service : `POST /Query.svc`

-**Capture** endpoint only supports requests with `content-type: application/xml` or `content-type: text/xml` header and XML payload.
+**Capture** and **Query** endpoints supports requests with `content-type: application/json` (EPCIS v2.0), `content-type: application/xml` or `content-type: text/xml` header and JSON or XML payload.

-**Queries** endpoint supports SOAP requests on endpoint `/v1_2/Query.svc`.
+**Queries** endpoint supports SOAP requests on endpoint `/Query.svc`.

 See the [wiki](https://github.com/louisaxel-ambroise/wiki) for more details.

 #### Implemented Features

-This is the list of implemented 1.2 features in the repository:
+This is the list of implemented 1.2 and 2.0 features in the repository:

 - Capture
-  - [x] Events
+  - [x] Capture a list of Events
+  - [x] Capture a single Event
   - [x] Capture Master Data (CBV)
 - Queries:
+  - [x] List events
+  - [x] Event pagination
+  - [x] Create/Delete a named query
+  - [x] Execute a named query
+- Soap Queries:
   - [x] GetVendorVersion
   - [x] GetStandardVersion
   - [x] GetQueryNames